 Murakami knew this, and was one of the greatest explorers of male characters with heightened sensitivity who reject this truth with all their being.
 Take Murakami’s short stories.
 In Drive My Car, the protagonist is wired so that he would never have asked his deceased wife what she saw in other men and why she habitually betrayed him, and he allows these unasked questions to eat him up because the idea that love cannot save us was, for him I think, not true enough.
 Hyper-sensitivity is forever for those that have it.
 In the short story Yesterday, Murakami explores the lyrical hyper-sensitivity of birth; and; in the short story An Independent Organ, the belated hyper-sensitivity that can overwhelm and kill.
 Being hyper-sensitive has everything to do with a connection to someone else, and yet is also completely about oneself.
 After all, when the west wind dies and you are alone and unsaveable, you will join the Men Without Women.

 The original attempt at a hyper-sensitive man who lives in his own heads can be found in a story far older than the ones written by Murakami.
 In Dostoevsky’s Notes From the Underground, the underground man finds that he cannot live a normal life.
 He cannot act, because he does not, he is not.
 Instead he tries to find meaning in things which have no meaning.
 He, in my opinion, suffers from a type of lovesickness.
-For such a man it is a golden idea to be thrown out of a tavern like a tramp because that at least will get him noticed.
+For such a man, it is a golden idea to be thrown out of a tavern like a tramp because that will at least get himself noticed.
 He operates inside his own head, and plots petty revenges – a game of chicken which he can win without the other knowing they are being used as player two.
 However, the underground man is selfish and discounts anyone else’s plans as having just as little meaning or no meaning at his own, and this does not map perfectly onto hyper-sensitivity – because for all the underground man’s attentiveness what he lacks is empathy.
 In the end, he is what he does, and what he does is harm someone and justify it, and so in the end he is no more unknowable than Nagasawa.